MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/register-with-azure.md

 - Make sure you have an Azure subscription and you know the Azure region where the cluster resources should be created.
 For more information about Azure subscription and supported Azure regions, see [Azure requirements](../concepts/system-requirements.md#azure-requirements).

-- Make sure you have access to a management PC.
+- Make sure you have access to a management computer with internet access.
 Your management computer must be joined to the same Active Directory domain in which you've created your Azure Stack HCI cluster.

 - If you're using Windows Admin Center to register the cluster:

-   - [Install Windows Admin Center](/windows-server/manage/windows-admin-center/deploy/install) on a management PC and [register your Windows Admin Center instance with Azure](../manage/register-windows-admin-center.md).
+   - [Install Windows Admin Center](/windows-server/manage/windows-admin-center/deploy/install) on a management computer and [register your Windows Admin Center instance with Azure](../manage/register-windows-admin-center.md).
       > [!IMPORTANT]
       > When registering Windows Admin Center with Azure, it's important to use the same Azure Active Directory (tenant) ID that you plan to use for the cluster registration.
 An Azure AD tenant ID represents a specific instance of Azure AD containing accounts and groups, whereas an Azure subscription ID represents an agreement to use Azure resources for which charges accrue.
 To find your tenant ID, go to the Azure portal and select Azure Active Directory.
 Your tenant ID is displayed under Tenant information.
 To get your Azure subscription ID, navigate to Subscriptions and copy/paste your ID from the list.